 In the surety industry, Mr. Stover has represented most of the major surety companies as well as many mid-size and smaller companies.
 He has been involved as counsel on large multi-state, multi-project contract performance bond defaults, involving workouts, financing and takeovers as well as large national bankruptcy matters for commercial bond sureties.
 He has also represented sureties in pursuing indemnity, salvage and subrogation rights.
 Over the years, he has been very active in the surety industry writing articles, giving presentations and attending/sponsoring conferences around the country.
 In 2010, he spearheaded the creation of the Philadelphia Surety Claims Association and is a founding Officer and member of the Board of Directors.
 In 2016, he was named a Vice Chair of the ABA/TIPS – Fidelity and Surety Law Committee and continues to serve in that capacity today.
+In 2022, he co-authored Chapter 20, The Commercial Surety’s Collateral in a Principal’s Bankruptcy in the ABA publication titled The Law of Commercial Surety and Miscellaneous Bonds, 3d ed.
 In 2021, he co-authored Chapter 6, Surety Claims in Bankruptcy in the ABA publication titled Surety Aspects of Bankruptcy Law and Practice.
-He updated Chapter 10, Payment Bond Surety’s Right to Contract Proceeds, in the ABA publication titled The Law of Payment Bonds, 2d Ed.
-He co-authored Chapter 4, Financing the Principal in the ABA publication titled the Bond Default Manual, 4th Ed. and prior to that he co-authored Chapter 20, The Commercial Surety’s Collateral in a Principal’s Bankruptcy Case in the ABA publication titled The Law of Commercial Surety and Miscellaneous Bonds, 2d Ed.
+He updated Chapter 10, Payment Bond Surety’s Right to Contract Proceeds, in the ABA publication titled The Law of Payment Bonds, 2d ed.
+He co-authored Chapter 4, Financing the Principal in the ABA publication titled the Bond Default Manual, 4th ed.

-In May 2016, Mr. Stover spearheaded the creation of the Surety Today® live telebriefing/podcast program.
-Surety Today® is a conference call educational resource for professionals in the surety industry presented monthly by the attorneys of the Surety Law Group at Wright, Constable and Skeen.
+In May 2016, Mr. Stover spearheaded the creation of the Surety Today® live podcast program.
+Surety Today® is a live call in educational resource for professionals in the surety industry presented monthly by the attorneys of the Surety Law Group at Wright, Constable and Skeen.
 Surety Today® podcasts offer 30 minutes of in-depth discussion on topics of narrow focus and practical importance to those in the industry.
-Mr. Stover hosts the program and has presented extensively on numerous surety-related topics.
+Mr. Stover frequently hosts the program and has presented extensively on numerous surety-related topics.
 The podcast can be found on Spotify, Apple Podcasts, Stitcher, Amazon Music and PodBean.
 Most of the presentations are also available as white papers and can be found at wcslaw.com and suretytoday.net.
-With the start of 2022, the telebriefing/podcast expanded to include Surety Today: The Blog.
+With the start of 2022, Surety Today expanded to include Surety Today: The Blog.
 This alternative digital resource provides weekly articles covering potential issues and developments in the surety industry, as well as a calendar of upcoming surety events.

 In the construction industry, Mr. Stover has represented fortune 500 contractors, architects, engineers, subcontractors, suppliers and owners in a wide variety of matters.
 From negotiating and drafting contracts, to preparing and filing claims, bid protests, mechanics liens, litigation, collections, mediations and arbitrations.
 He also regularly presents seminars for the construction industry and he is the editor and frequent contributor to the Wright, Constable & Skeen construction newsletter The Wright Toolbox.
 In 2018, Mr. Stover’s article, A Guide to Builder’s Risk Insurance, was published in the American Bar Association’s Tort Trial & Insurance Practice Law Journal, Issue 3.